bjango/Bjango-Templates/Help/Style Guide.md

 -----

-### Document DPI
+### Platform naming order

-Documents should be set up as 72dpi, were possible.
+Platform names should be in alphabetical order, when listed with their full names (as per the [document names](https://github.com/bjango/Bjango-Templates/blob/master/Help/Style%20Guide.md#platform-naming-order) above).

 -----